 Mrs. Bush is the author of the bestselling memoir, Spoken From the Heart.
 She serves on many boards, including the National Advisory Board for the Salvation Army, the Council for the Smithsonian National Museum of African American History and Culture, and the Board of Trustees for the National Trust for Historic Preservation.

 Laura Bush was born in Midland, Texas, to Harold and Jenna Welch.
 She holds a Bachelor of Science degree in education from Southern Methodist University and a master’s degree in library science from the University of Texas.
 She taught in public schools in Dallas, Houston and Austin and worked as a public school librarian.
 She served as First Lady of Texas from 1995 to 2000.
-President and Mrs. Bush are the proud parents of twin daughters, Barbara and Jenna, and a son-in-law, Henry Hager, and proud grandparents of Mila Hager.
+President and Mrs. Bush are the parents of twin daughters, Barbara and Jenna, son-in-law, Henry Hager, and proud grandparents of Mila Hager.
 The Bush family also includes two cats, Bob and Bernadette.